 The Blue Dolphin is located at 61B High Street, Hastings TN34 3EJ, United Kingdom.

-Keeping the fish theme going, we enjoyed a surprisingly sophisticated, locally sourced meal at the casual Pavilion Restaurant & Bar on the recently renovated Hastings Pier.
+Keeping the fish theme going, we enjoyed a surprisingly sophisticated, locally sourced meal at the casual Pavilion Restaurant & Bar on the renovated Hastings Pier.
 In addition to the generously plated fresh food, highlights of the lunch included pints of local Harvey beer and conversation with our friends from The Travel Bunny.